muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --forcefilename
 This option forces Skyscraper to use the file name (excluding extension) instead of the cached titles when generating a game list.
+Consider setting this in [`config.ini`](CONFIGINI.md#forcefilenamefalse) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --forcefilename
 ```

 #### --relative
 Only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
-This forces the rom and any media paths inside the game list to be relative to the rom input folder.
+This forces the rom and any media paths (if they are the same as the input folder) inside the game list to be relative to the rom input folder.
+Consider setting this in [`config.ini`](CONFIGINI.md#relativepathsfalse) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes --relative
 ```

 #### --addext &lt;EXTENSION&gt;
 If you have a rom that Skyscraper doesn't even try to gather data for, it might be because it has a file extension that isn't currently supported.
 This option allows you to temporarily add support for any file extension.
 If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#addextensionszst-smt) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --addext *.ext